 The holidays are here.
 The cold weather and snow are keeping you at home.
 The siren song of the sofa is loud and calling your name.
 But instead of binging on Netflix, Hulu, or Disney+ you could put that time to better use.
 Here are 30 things to do instead of watching Netflix.

 1. Write in a journal and self-reflect

 If you feel like you’re all over the place and need to find some calmness and peace in your life, meditate to refocus your thoughts and reset your mind.
-We believe that meditating is so helpful for the mind and body that we recommend it as a daily practice.
+I believe that meditation is so helpful for the mind and body that I recommend it as a daily practice.